-In recent years the Cai group investigated several aspects of combination between US and antibiotics.
-In 2016, they presented an effective bactericidal combination of colistin with vancomycin under the effect of sonication against pan-resistant biofilm of Acinetobacter baumannii (Liu 2016), when each of these agents alone or in combination with only one additional agent did not cause any significant effect on the number of bacteria in biofilms.
-In another study, this group chose conditions (antibiotics, their concentrations, ultrasound intensity and sonication mode) to enhance the activity of antimicrobial agents against S. aureus biofilms.
-Three drugs - vancomycin, linezolid, and levofloxacin in combination with LFU showed synergistic effects against methicillin-susceptible Staphylococcus aureus (MSSA), however, only vancomycin showed a synergistic effect with LFU against methicillin-resistant Staphylococcus aureus (MRSA) biofilm (Wang 2018).
-Recent work of the group relates to combating Klebsiella pneumoniae biofilm, which is high resistant to many antibiotics (Liu 2020).
-When combined with LFU, some antibiotics, namely meropenem, tigecycline, and fosfomycin, succeeded to significantly reduce the number of bacteria in such biofilms.
-The review of Cai et al. presented and summarized the in vitro and in vivo studies on the effect of antibiotics in combination with sonication on microbial biofilms (Cai 2017) and included three important conclusions.
-First, it was confirmed that the effect of intensity of low-frequency ultrasound is more powerful in reducing the viability of bacteria in the biofilm than in the case of high-frequency ultrasound.
-Second, in the case of pulsed ultrasound, the synergism in antimicrobial effect of US with antibiotics depends mostly on a temporal peak intensity rather than on an average temporal US.
-Third, skin damage, on the contrary, is associated with the average intensity of ultrasound, proportionally increasing with the increase in the average ultrasound intensity.
-It is possible therefore to achieve the maximum bactericidal effect with minimal tissue damage by regulating the mode of the pulsed LFU (Cai 2017).
+Recently, the Cai group have studied several aspects of US and antibiotic combination.
+In 2016, they presented an effective bactericidal combination of sonication, colistin, and vancomycin on a pan-resistant biofilm of Acinetobacter baumannii (Liu 2016).
+Each of these agents alone, or in combination with only one additional agent, did not significantly affect the number of bacteria in the biofilms.
+In a follow-up study, this group searched for conditions (antibiotics type and concentrations, US intensity, and sonication mode) that enhance antimicrobial agents' activity against S. aureus biofilms.
+Three drugs, vancomycin, linezolid, and levofloxacin, combined with LFU, showed synergistic effects against methicillin-susceptible Staphylococcus aureus (MSSA).
+However, only vancomycin showed a synergistic effect with LFU against a methicillin-resistant Staphylococcus aureus (MRSA) biofilm (Wang 2018).
+A recent work published by this group addresses combating the highly resistant Klebsiella pneumoniae biofilm (Liu 2020).
+When combined with LFU, the antibiotics meropenem, tigecycline, and fosfomycin significantly reduced the number of bacteria in these biofilms (Liu 2020).
+Cai et al. (2017) present and summarize the in vitro and in vivo studies on the effect of antibiotics in combination with sonication on microbial biofilms, including reaching three important conclusions.
+First, it was confirmed that the impact of LFU is more potent in reducing bacteria viability in the biofilm than high-frequency ultrasound.
+Second, when using pulsed US, the antimicrobial synergism between US and antibiotics depends mostly on the temporal peak intensity rather than average intensity.
+Third, unlike the US and antibiotics synergism, skin damage is associated with the average US intensity.
+Therefore, it is possible to achieve a maximal bactericidal effect with minimal tissue damage by regulating the mode of the pulsed LFU (Cai 2017).

 3. Using ultrasound for drug delivery